lardemua/SmObEx/README.md

 2. run `roslaunch smobex_bringup bringup.launch calibration:=true`.
 If Rviz xtion Robot Description gives error state because of links from the robot, just press the Reset button.
 Don't know why this happens, but solves it...

+3. to store the calibration, open another terminal and run `rosrun smobex_calibration store_calibration.py` (thnaks to @miguelriemoliveira for the source code).

 ![calibration terminal](./files/calib_terminal.png)

 ![calibration rviz](./files/calib_rviz.png)

+**Note: verify if store_calibration.py as running permissions.**

 ## Operation mode